cdoublev/css/doc/parse/value-definition.md

 The following processing steps are applied to work around these problems:

-  - replace a definition written in prose by the appropriate value definition
+  - replace a definition written in prose with the appropriate value definition
   - give priority to the definition from the authoritative specification
   - append new values to the definition from the authoritative specification